 2. Tea strainers

 Hands up if you didn’t realise many teabags are made of plastic!?
 Whaaaat?
 Yep, many brands use plastic casing, or a plastic sealant on their teabags.
-But never fear, there are plenty of brands who are doing great things, using compostable cottons or other products that won’t stick around for a zillion years.
+But never fear, there are plenty of brands doing great things, using compostable cottons or other products that won’t take decades to break down.

-The easiest way to keep your tea plastic-free is to use loose leaf tea and a tea strainer or these super cool reusable teabags.
+The easiest way to keep your tea plastic-free is to use loose leaf tea and a tea strainer.
 So fancy AND good for the environment — go you good thing!

 Shop all things plastic-free tea